Robert-Hughes/SanctuaryPlayer/README.md

 in videos they are watching, so that it syncs between PC and phone for example.
 I'm aiming to do this in a way that retains the ability for static hosting, which might still be convenient.

-Google App Engine TODO:

-* Consider shortening the URL to not have the static/ prefix?
-Or redirect "/" to "/static/index" so at least you don't have to type it, but it will still be in the address bar so it's not great
-   - ideally it's just /, as it's a single page web-app.
-The other static content (javascript, images, css etc.) could remain in the static folder, as users won't see/use that URL

 TODO:

 * Sync somehow between PC and phone